 If you have arranged global roaming with your home provider, your GSM digital phone will automatically tune into one of the region's networks.
 If not, buy a prepaid SIM card (passport required) for one of the local networks on arrival.
-The rate for local calls and text messages is around 36 sen.
+The rate for local calls is 30 cents and text messages is around 15 cents.

-There are three main mobile-phone companies, all with similar call rates and prepaid packages:
+These are the main mobile companies, all with similar call rates and prepaid packages:

 Celcom (www.celcom.com.my) This is the best company to use if you'll be spending time in remote regions of Sabah and Sarawak.
-DiGi (www.digi.com.my)